There is no excuse for being thirsty in New Orleans. Read on to learn about drinking in New Orleans.

 Try the Local Rum

 To make good drinks, you need good ingredients.
 One of our favorite ingredients happens to be locally made.
 Old New Orleans Rum is distilled in the city’s 9th ward, and the distillery offers $10 tours during the week.
 Bottles of the flavorful rum are also available at liquor shops throughout the city, though the best price we saw was at the CVS on Canal Street.

-The Old New Orleans Rum distillery is located at 2815 Frenchmen St, New Orleans, LA 70122, United States.
+Old New Orleans Rum Distillery is located at 2815 Frenchmen St, New Orleans, LA 70122, United States.